Tamo daleko: Song

-Tamo daleko is a Serbian folk song.
-Composed in 1916, it commemorates the retreat of the Serbian Army to Corfu and revolves around the theme of loss and longing for a distant homeland.
-It is played in triple metre and begins solemnly in a minor key before switching to the relative major of the dominant key in the third line of the first verse, symbolizing hope before returning to the tonic minor key from the beginning.
-The singer describes himself as being from the land "where the lemon tree blooms yellow" and looks "far away in the distance, where the sun shines brighter" to the village where he was born.
-Most versions of the song end with the line "long live Serbia!".
+Song is played in triple metre and begins solemnly in a minor key before switching to the relative major of the dominant key in the third line of the first verse, symbolizing hope before returning to the tonic minor key from the beginning.
+The singer describes himself as being in the land "where the lemon tree blooms yellow" and looks "far away in the distance, where the sun shines brighter" to the village where he was born.

-In April 1917, a Serbian American group named Tamburaško Pevačko Društvo made a recording of the song.
-Towards the end of World War I, the Serbian Army retook Serbia from Austria-Hungary and Bulgaria.
-Tamo daleko became very popular amongst Serbian émigrés.
-The song was even played at the funeral of the Serbian inventor Nikola Tesla in New York City in January 1943.
-In Titoist Yugoslavia, it was performed by Dušan Jakšić (1965), Nikola Vučetin Bata (1977) and others, but usually without the lines explicitly mentioning Serbia.
-From around 1985, lyrics mentioning Serbia and the Serbian Army appear again in official releases of the song in Yugoslavia.

 Historian Andrej Mitrović writes of the song's "nostalgic air [and] sorrowful melody".
 He argues that it provides great insight into the collective psychology and overall morale of the Serbian Army during the winter of 1915.
 He asserts that while the song is nostalgic, the basic idea is one of optimism.
 Journalist Roger Cohen describes Tamo daleko as "the lament of a people uprooted".
 The author Robert Hudson writes that "a sense of primordial identity, linked to family and nation, is embedded in [the] song, with father and son giving up their lives for the nation".

-Author Eric Gordy describes it as one of the most recognizable Serbian nationalist songs.
-During the Cold War, Serbs in the diaspora began viewing it as a form of national anthem.
-The song was as significant as the March on the Drina in the history of Serbian music.
-It became a powerful symbol of Serbian culture and national identity.
+In April 1917, a Serbian American group named Tamburaško Pevačko Društvo made a recording of the song.
+Towards the end of World War I, the Serbian Army retook Serbia from Austria-Hungary and Bulgaria.
+Tamo daleko became very popular amongst Serbian émigrés.
+The song was even played at the funeral of the Serbian inventor Nikola Tesla in New York City in 1943.
+During the second half of the 20th century, Serbs in the diaspora began viewing it as a form of national anthem.
+In Titoist Yugoslavia, it was performed by Dušan Jakšić (1965), Nikola Vučetin Bata (1977) and others, but usually without the lines explicitly mentioning Serbia and Serbian Army because they evoked the resurgence of Serbian national feeling.
+From around 1985, those lyrics appear again in official releases of the song.
 In 1964, it was featured in the Bulgarian film The Peach Thief.
 In the early 1990s Radio Television of Serbia broadcast a documentary showing Serbian veterans returning to Corfu, with Tamo daleko playing gently in the background.
 Many variations of the song were sung by Bosnian Serb volunteers during the Bosnian War.
 The song remains popular amongst Serbs in the Balkans and the diaspora and several modern versions of it have been recorded, most notably by musician Goran Bregović.